patrick-crawford/WEB422-Backup/Code Examples/week5/bridge-react/README.md

 # "Bridge Vue" in React

-This week we'll rewrite our previous [Bridge Vue](https://github.com/sictweb/web422/tree/master/Code%20Examples/week4/bridge-vue#bridge-vue) Vue web app for visualizing
+This week we'll rewrite our previous [Bridge Vue](https://github.com/sictweb/web422/tree/master/Code%20Examples/week4/bridge-vue#bridge-vue) web app for visualizing
-Ontario bridge data.
+Ontario bridge data in React.
 In do doing, we'll learn about differences between Vue and React, work with more third-party libraries, and use the [create-react-app](https://facebook.github.io/create-react-app/) tool to setup our app.

+> NOTE: if you haven't already built or read the code for [Bridge Vue](https://github.com/sictweb/web422/tree/master/Code%20Examples/week4/bridge-vue#bridge-vue)
+> you should begin there.
+This walkthrough is focused on discussing differences between
+> the Vue implementation and how to write the same in React.
+Not all aspects of the app
+> are discussed in the same depth here.

 Once again, the data we'll use is based on a freely available dataset on [bridges in the province](https://www.ontario.ca/data/bridge-conditions), from the Government of Ontario.
 We'll use this data under the [Open Government Licence - Ontario](https://www.ontario.ca/page/open-government-licence-ontario).
 You can read more about the data and API